How to write an obituary

 Finally, you may want to include a photo of your loved one, if the publication accepts them.
 If you do choose to publish an obituary photo, make sure it’s a clear headshot of the deceased and one which they would have been happy with.

-Example of an obituary
+Example of obituary notices

 What does an obituary look like?
 If you're still unsure how to write an obituary, here is a fictitious example that may be useful if you’re writing an obituary for your loved one.